esperdyne/celery-message-processing/README.md

 $ sudo pip install fabric
 ```

-And for the deploy targets in this email, we will need MySQL and ElasticSearch.
+And for the deploy targets in this example, we will need MySQL and ElasticSearch.
 This will install MySQL and the sqlachmey Python library.
 (Since I am using a vagrant box on a local machine, I chose no root password.
 Please adjust accordingly based on your security requirements):
 ```
 $ sudo apt-get install mysql-server
 $ sudo apt-get build-dep python-mysqldb